Vaping

 The risks of vaping

-While vaping is safer than smoking and can help adult smokers to quit, the long-term effects of vaping are still unknown and it isn't risk free.
+While vaping is safer than smoking and can help adult smokers quit, the long-term effects of vaping are still unknown and it isn't risk free.
 Children, and adults who have never smoked, should not vape.

 Tips to stop vaping